Discriminatory Profiling / Complaints

 Officers will receive continued training beyond their academy training regarding proactive enforcement, officer safety, cultural diversity, search and seizure, courtesy, and communication skills.
 In keeping with the Department’s mission and values, training programs will emphasize the need to respect the rights of all citizens to be free from unreasonable intrusion or police action.

 Any person may file a complaint with the Department if they believe a Bay Harbor Islands Police Officer has violated department policies.
 No person shall be discouraged, discriminated against, intimidated, or coerced from filing such complaint.
-The complaint may be made by telephone to 305-866-6242, by mail, in person, or via email to Captain Noel, and can be anonymous.
+The complaint may be made by telephone to 305-866-6242, by mail, in person, or via email to Chief Diaz, and can be anonymous.
 All complaints are thoroughly investigated by the Office of the Chief of Police and the person filing the complaint shall be notified of the outcome of the investigation.